-Combine flour, baking powder, cinnamon, and salt in a bowl.
-In another bowl, stir up the egg whites, milk, banana, and applesauce.
-Add dry ingredients to wet ingredients and stir until just moistened.
+Combine flour, baking powder, cinnamon, and salt in one bowl.
+In another bowl, beat together the egg yolks, milk, mashed banana, melted butter and applesauce.
+Add the dry ingredients to wet ingredients and stir until just moistened.

 Pour enough batter to fill two-thirds of the waffle iron.
-Cook until crisp and golden brown.
-Set aside.
+Cook until the edges are crisp and golden brown.
 Repeat with remaining batter.

 Great advice for almost all waffles: